bibliocoll/JournalTouch/README.md

 ## Export options

 Export for citation management software currently is very basic.
-To be able to digest heterogenous data from different sources (CrossRef, JournalTOCs...), some essential metadata fields should be normalized already in the TOC snippet (*ajax/get...*).
+To be able to digest heterogeneous data from different sources (CrossRef, JournalTOCs...), some essential metadata fields should be normalized already in the TOC snippet (*ajax/get...*).